The Most Common Wedding Questions of the Year So Far

 Q: Any tips for those planning destination weddings?

 A: Give yourself and your guests time!
 Make sure that you send out your save-the-dates and your invitations earlier than usual.
 (For save-the-dates, aim to send them eight months to a year before the date.
 For invites, shoot for three months prior).
 Make sure you're clear on the legal requirements of the place you're exchanging vows at and plan for the extra cost of travel.
 Be prepared for the possibility of people not being able to make the trip—it's not personal!
 Lastly, consider hiring a destination wedding planner.
 They know the area inside and out, so they can help you with everything under the sun.

 Q: Do you have any advice on hiring a wedding planner abroad?

 A: Check out any domestic or local planners who may have worked at your destination.
 If you can't find any, ask pros you've booked in your destination for their recommendations.
 They'll probably be helpful!
-Beyond that, check reviews and past work—and when in doubt, use this guide to communicate with and select your planner, regardless of location.
+Beyond that, check reviews and past work—and when in doubt, use this guide to communicate with your planner, regardless of location.

 Q: I'm having a "destination" wedding over 3 hours away.
 Do I need to have a welcome party, open bar, and a brunch for my guests over the course of the weekend or can I just pick one?

 A: While you most certainly don't need to have all of those (the last thing you want to do is go over your budget), pick one or two of the most important "extras" to accommodate those traveling from afar.
 If you want to spend more time with your guests (especially those coming from out of town) you might want to consider doing a welcome party or brunch.
 Or, stick with an open bar if that's a priority for you.
-Ultimately, work with your fiancé to figure out the most important (and cost effective) option.
+Ultimately, work with your fiancé to figure out the most important (and cost-effective) option.

 Q: How do I vet vendors when I'm doing a destination wedding?
 What do you recommend as the best way to handle this?